ygua699/week02lab-git/README.md

 **feature1, feature2 and feature3** - These branches are to be created and used once you get to Exercise 2.

-**Submission** - This branch is only for making your final submission for this lab, and must be used only after you have made all code corrections (for Exercise 1) AND implemented all specified features (for Exercise).
+**Submission** - This branch is only for making your final submission for this lab, and must be used only after you have made all code corrections (for Exercise 1) AND implemented all specified features (for Exercise), and only one of the team members must push to this branch on behalf of the team.
 Read carefully the instructions and rules associated with this special branch in Exercise 2 description.

 ## Exercise 1 - Basic Git